carbonblack/cbc-syslog/PIP_README.md

     | siem_api_key      | Y       |  SIEM Key      |
     | server_url      | Y       | Server URL      |

+3. Create a `.txt` file for Logs.

-3. Test the new connector.:
+4. Test the new connector.:

     Verify that you are running Python 2.7: